Bethel Office of Financial Aid

 How do I apply for an on-campus job?
 You do not need to be work-study eligible to work on campus.
 Please visit our Student Employment page for a list of current student employment job openings.

-Whom do I contact for on-campus employment questions?
-Please contact the Office of People & Culture with questions.
+Who do I contact for on-campus employment questions?
+Please contact the Office of People & Culture for questions.

 How am I notified of my SAP status?
 If you are not meeting financial aid SAP standards after a specific term, you will be notified via email only, and the communication will be sent to your associated Bethel email.
 Students meeting SAP standards will not receive a SAP communication.